duneroadrunner/SaferCPlusPlus/README.md

 ### Using registered pointers as weak pointers with reference counting pointers

 `TRefCountingPointer<>` does not have a specific associated weak pointer like `std::shared_ptr<>` does.
 But registered pointers can be thought of as sort of independent, universal weak pointers.
-Note that we're talking about targeting objects "in" the same thread.
-Sharing objects between threads is done through the library's [data types for asynchronous sharing](#asynchronously-shared-objects) (that don't yet support weak references).
+Note that we're talking about targeting objects "in" the same thread here.
+Sharing objects between threads is done through the library's [data types for asynchronous sharing](#asynchronously-shared-objects).

 Generally you're going to want to obtain a "strong" pointer from the weak pointer, so rather than targeting the registered pointer directly at the object of interest, you'd target a/the strong owning pointer of the object.